Dileep-3dev/adrModel/colab_pipeline/COLAB_SETUP.md

 - `--data_root /content/datasets` → points to downloaded datasets
 - `--epochs 20` → number of training epochs (default: 10)
 - `--batch_size 64` → batch size (adjust if OOM errors occur)
-- `--use_rdkit` → enable RDKit molecular descriptors
+- `--use_rdkit` → optional; add only if you installed RDKit via Conda
 - `--use_gpu` → use Colab GPU (automatic if available)

 **Training time:** 30-60 minutes on Colab T4 GPU